-76 - 65 D 64 - 00 F

-- 3. Achieve a "Satisfactory" evaluation in the clinical component of each required Nursing course.
-An "Unsatisfactory" evaluation will result in a course grade of "D." - 4.
-Earn a grade of "C" or higher in each course required in the Nursing curriculum.
-If a grade of "D" or "F" is earned in a non-Nursing required course, the student may progress in Nursing courses provided that prerequisites have been met and an overall grade point average of 2.0 is maintained. - 5.
-Satisfactorily complete health form as required annually.
+- 2 Achieve a grade of "C" or above in the theory component of each required Nursing course.
+The following grading scale is used by the Department of Nursing. - 100 93 Α В - 92 85 - С 84 - 77 - 76 65 D - F 64 - 00 - 3 Achieve a "Satisfactory" evaluation in the clinical component of each required Nursing course.
+An "Unsatisfactory" evaluation will result in a course grade of "D." - Earn a grade of "C" or higher in each course 4 required in the Nursing curriculum.
+If a grade of "D" or "F" is earned in a non-Nursing required course, the student may progress in Nursing courses provided that prerequisites have been met and an overall grade point average of 2.0 is maintained. - Satisfactorily complete health form as required 5. annually.
 This form must be completed by the student, verified by the physician, and submitted by August 10 for Fall admission; January 10 for Spring admission; June 1 for Summer admission.
 Additionally, students who have a change in health status, while enrolled in a clinical Nursing course, must present a release from the attending physician to continue in the course.
-Examples of changes include pregnancy, hypertension, surgery, injury, change in mental health status, substance abuse, etc. - Submit evidence of current American Heart Association CPR Health Care Provider course completion upon enrollment in Nursing 1014/1015 or Nursing 1018 and maintain annually. - 7.
-Complete Universal Precautions Update in Nursing Learning Laboratory annually. - 8.
-Complete an American Heart Association (BLS) Health Care Provider Review class offered at LSUA or local hospitals prior to the first day of a clinical nursing course.
-Reviews are required annually.
-Accelerated LPN ADN students are required to complete the American Heart Association (BLS) Health Care Provider Review class offered at LSUA or local hospitals upon enrollment and maintain annually.
+Examples of changes include pregnancy, hypertension, surgery, injury, change in mental health status, substance abuse, etc. - Submit evidence of current American Heart 6 Association CPR Health Care Provider course completion upon enrollment in Nursing 1014/1015 or Nursing 1018 and maintain every two years. - Complete Universal Precautions Update in 7.
+Nursing Learning Laboratory annually. - Complete an American Heart Association (BLS) 8.
+Health Care Provider Review class offered at LSUA or local hospitals prior to the first day of a clinical nursing course.
+Reviews are required every two years.
+Accelerated LPN → ADN students are required to complete the American Heart Association (BLS) Health Care Provider Review class offered at LSUA or local hospitals upon enrollment and maintain annually.